MAGGIE'S CENTRE BARTSLondon, United Kingdom 2017

 CLIENT: Maggie Keswick Jencks Cancer Caring Centres Trust (Maggie's)

-While most all of the realized Maggie’s Centres have been horizontal buildings, the centre at St. Barts will be more vertical, sitting on the historically charged site.
-It will replace a pragmatic 1960s brick structure adjacent to a 17th century stone structure by James Gibbs, holding the “Great Hall” and the famous Hogarth staircase.
+While most all of the realized Maggie’s Centres have been horizontal buildings, the centre at St Bartholomew's is more vertical, sitting on the historically charged site.
+It replaces a pragmatic 1960s brick structure adjacent to a 17th century stone structure by James Gibbs, holding the “Great Hall” and the famous Hogarth staircase.

 The building is envisioned as a “vessel within a vessel within a vessel.”
 The structure is a branching concrete frame, the inner layer is perforated bamboo and the outer layer is matte white glass with colored glass fragments recalling “neume notation” of Medieval music of the 13th century.
 The word neume originates from the Greek pnevma, which means ‘vital force.'
 It suggests a ‘breath of life’ that fills oneself with inspiration like a stream of air, the blowing of the wind.
 The outer glass layer is organized in horizontal bands like a musical staff while the concrete structure branches like the hand.